linkinf88k/building-a-metrics-dashboard/README.md

 ## Describe SLO/SLI

-- **SLOs** specify the level of performance or reliability a service should provide.
+- **SLOs** define the level of performance or reliability that a service should offer.
-- **SLIs** are metrics that measure the performance and reliability of a service or system.
+- **SLIs** are metrics used to assess the performance and reliability of a service or system.
 - For **request response time SLO**, SLIs might include average, maximum, and minimum response times, and the percentage of requests meeting the response time threshold.
-- For **monthly uptime SLO**, SLIs might include successful requests, failed requests, error codes, and total uptime.
+- For **monthly uptime SLO**, SLIs might comprise successful requests, failed requests, error codes, and overall uptime.

 ## Creating SLI metrics.

-- **Latency:** Measures time taken for request completion.
+- **Latency:** Measures the time it takes to complete a request.
-- **Error rate:** Measures percentage of requests resulting in error.
+- **Error rate:** Calculates the percentage of requests that return an error.
-- **Availability:** Measures percentage of time the service is available.
+- **Availability:** Calculates the percentage of time the service is available.
-- **Throughput:** Measures number of requests per unit of time.
+- **Throughput:** Indicates the number of requests per unit of time.
-- **Network capacity:** Measures resource utilization, such as CPU or memory
+- **Network capacity:** Determines resource consumption, such as CPU or memory.

 ## Create a Dashboard to measure our SLIs